This post may contain affiliate links (read more)

-At the end of the 4 week block, we both felt like we weren’t quite where we wanted to be, so he offered to continue the same offer for another 4 week block.
+At the end of the 4 week block, we both felt like we weren’t quite where we wanted to be.
+He offered to continue the same offer for another 4 week block.
 We signed up again.

-This time I tried harder with my food (hitting my targets was my biggest issue, alongside lack of sleep) and when we got to the end of the second block, I had some visible results.
-I was also feeling stronger, my PB’s in lifting had dramatically improved and I was so proud of myself for actually sticking to something for the first time ever.
+This time I tried harder with my food (hitting my targets was my biggest issue, alongside lack of sleep).
+When we got to the end of the second block, I had some visible results.
+I was also feeling stronger and my PB’s in lifting had dramatically improved.
+I was so proud of myself for actually sticking to something for the first time ever.